MADIAVE: Multi-Agent Debate for Implicit Attribute Value Extraction: Limitations

 \section{Limitations}

 Our multi-agent debate framework, \textsc{\modelname}, demonstrates a strong capability for improving performance on the implicit AVE task compared to previous baseline methods and single MLLM approaches.
 However, our work has limitations.
 We compared our approach with only a limited number of baselines, as implicit AVE is a relatively new task and current research is still in its early stages.
 Additionally, many related works are not open-sourced or are unavailable.
 Therefore, we hope that \textsc{\modelname} can serve as a milestone for multimodal implicit AVE, providing a clear direction for future improvements.
-We will make our code publicly available to encourage research in this important area.